longway2go-ai/PowerPoint-Generator/README.md

-# PowerPoint Generator
+# AI PowerPoint Generator

-A basic PowerPoint presentation generator that leverages AI and stock imagery to create presentations automatically.
+A Streamlit web app that leverages Google’s Gemini generative AI to create professional PowerPoint presentations automatically from a topic input.
+The app can generate slide outlines and content, optionally enhancing slides with related images fetched from the Pexels API.

+---

 ## Features

-- **AI-Powered Content Generation**: Uses Google's Gemini 2.5 Pro model to generate presentation content
+- Generate presentation slide outlines with AI based on any topic.
+- Customize number of slides.
-- **Automatic Image Integration**: Fetches relevant images from Pexels to enhance slides
+- Optionally include relevant stock images using Pexels.
-- **Automated Presentation Creation**: Generates complete PowerPoint files programmatically
+- Use multiple Gemini models (Pro, Flash, etc.) for different speed and quality preferences.
+- Download fully formatted PowerPoint (.pptx) files.
+- Debug mode to show raw AI generation output for troubleshooting.

+---

+## Getting Started

-## Prerequisites
+### Prerequisites

-- Python 3.7+
+- Python 3.8 or higher
-- Google AI Studio API key (for Gemini access)
+- Google Gemini API key with access to generative AI models.
-- Pexels API key
+- (Optional) Pexels API key to fetch stock images.

 ## Installation